 I. Single bird seen, Blagdon reservoir, Mar.
 6; a large snipe with typical bill; head darker than upper parts, with pale brown face and neck; a little white showing on the secondaries; conspicuously white outer tail feathers, and under parts well barred.
 With a gait half-walking, half-running it was seen on one occasion to waddle in duck-like manner, and to conceal itself in short grass close to the water's edge.
 At no time did the bird make any call.
 Mode of flight was somewhat heavy, with no twisting as in Common Snipe.
 It was last seen gliding into ploughed land well away from the reservoir (B.K. & R. H. Poulding).
-1950 - flushed three times at BL on December 27th [British Birds v45 n1] GREAT SNIPE Capella media S. One identified, Blagdon res.
+1950 - flushed three times on December 27th [British Birds v45 n1] GREAT SNIPE Capella media S. One identified, Blagdon res.
 (Ubley end), Dec.
 27. The bird, flushed three times, was seen by B.K. and M.J.W., who report that on each occasion it rose without calling, and with flight more direct than in Common Snipe.
 B.K. records that it looked larger than Common Snipe and that the outer-tail feathers were conspicuously white; also that when first flushed it alighted about 35 yds. distant, and in full view, thus enabling both observers to note (with telescope) the heavily barred flanks, and shorter-looking bill than in C. gallinago.
 Detailed pencil-sketches by M.J.W. confirm the identification (cf. Proc.
 B.N.S., 1949, p.
 36 for previous Blagdon record).
-Snipe Gallinago gallinago A fairly common winter visitor and passage migrant with a largest count of 350 in the Gordano Valley during a Pheasant shoot on 31st January, 2013.
+Davis (1947) said it was a 'Very rare vagrant.
+The Rev M A Mathew, in his Revised List of the Birds of Somerset (1893), mentions it as having occurred in autumn near Weston-super-Mare' while Palmer and Ballance (1968) mention one shot at Weston-super-Mare, probably in 1860s Snipe Gallinago gallinago A fairly common winter visitor and passage migrant with a largest count of 350 in the Gordano Valley during a Pheasant shoot on 31st January, 2013.
 Wheeler (1874) said it was 'not uncommon, in marshy places, Portishead, Durdham Down, Stapleton' and Charbonnier (1899) said it was 'fairly common in winter'.
 The 1931 SBR says 'undoubtedly breeds regularly in the lowlands though definite records of nests are rather few, breeds Nailsea Moor and breeding at Yatton in 1920 and in the marshes at Weston-in-Gordano in 1921 and nest with eggs at Clapton-in-Gordano in 1931.
 Occurs in varying numbers at BL in autumn and winter, and to a greater or lesser extent in all marshy areas.
 Infrequent at BG but noted occasionally'.
 Davis (1947) says it is 'resident but chiefly a common winter visitor to suitable ground.
 Occurs frequently at the reservoirs.
 Breeds regularly on low lying moors in the Clevedon, Nailsea and Yatton areas and perhaps occasionally elsewhere.'
 Bland and Dadds (2012) mention drumming males in the Gordano Valley, 17 in a 1982 survey but only two in 1992 and none in the 2007 Atlas.
 The last successful breeding locally was in 2005.
 Most occurring in Avon belong to G. g. gallinago which breeds in the palearctic.
 G. g. faeroeensis breeding in the N. Isles and Iceland probably also occurs - a bird at CVL on 9th February, 2012 was published as possibly belonging to this race.